ThomasFirmin/zellij/docs/Welcome/index.rst

 Hyperparameters can be of multiple types, real, discrete, ordinal, categorical, binary...
 For example, the learning rate of a Stochastic Gradient Descent, the filter size for a convolution, the activation function for a group of neurons...

-When doing HPO of neural networks, one have to face several challenges:
+When doing HPO of neural networks, one hhasave to face several challenges:

-* **Black box** loss functions: the only knowledge are the inputs and ouputs of the function.
-One cannot computes the derivatives or the Jacobian matrix for example.
+* **Black box** loss functions: the only knowledge is the inputs and outputs of the function.
+One cannot compute the derivatives or the Jacobian matrix for example.
 * **Expensive** loss functions: the evaluation takes minutes up to days.
 * **Noisy** loss function: the value of :math:`f(x)` with :math:`x` fixed is not necessary the same over multiple runs.
 * **High dimensional and mixed** search space.